Great Start Cass County to host annual spring fling event - Leader Publications

 In addition to reading and literacy materials, participating children will find easter eggs.
 Some lucky guests will receive a golden egg and a chance to win a family pass to the Potawatomi Zoo in South Bend.

 The spring fling is an annual tradition for Great Start.
-In a typical year, it is hosted indoors at the Lewis Cass Intermediate School building.
+In a typical year, it is hosted indoors at the Lewis Cass Intermediate School District building.
 However, last year, the event had to be canceled due to the COVID-19 pandemic.

 When the time to plan this year’s spring fling rolled around, Carter and parent liaison Stephanie Knepple were determined to host the event — even if significant changes had to be made.
 Both thanked the COA for becoming a partner in hosting the event.